lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Cipher Suites Registry {#suites-registry}

-IANA has created a new registry titled "EDHOC Cipher Suites" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
-The registration procedure is "Expert Review".
+IANA has created a new registry titled "EDHOC Cipher Suites" under the new registry group "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
+The registration procedure is "Expert Review" {{RFC8126}}.
 The columns of the registry are Value, Array and Description, where Value is an integer and the other columns are text strings.
 The initial contents of the registry are:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Value: -24